 Can you imagine spending time and money traveling to a bucket list destination, and taking hundreds of photographs, only to realize you didn’t get one shot that you love?
 I’m here to help you avoid that!

-Taking a lot of photographs is essential to learning, but you want to graduate from mindless photos to intentional right away.
+Taking a lot of photographs is essential to learning, but you want to graduate from mindless photo taking, to intentional right away.

 Slow down.
 Breathe.
 Look at what’s in front of you, behind you, above you.
 Anyone can become a good photographer, technically.
 It’s the creative part that takes time to develop.
 Study and practice elements of design and composition.
 Look for them.
 In time, you will see them automatically.